-Sub-theme Description of Activities and Criteria Exclusions SDG Alignment Circular economy adapted pr oducts, production technologies and processes and/or certified eco-efficient products Circular economy adapted products, production technologies and processes Production of resource-efficient or low carbon products that are RSB24-certified (in case of bio-based materials) Manufacture of aluminium through secondary aluminium recycling.
-Facilities which are used to increase the lifespan of existing products (e.g. repair, refurbish, recondition or predictive maintenance).
-Sustainable and responsible sourcing of different raw materials and goods from certified sustainable sources (e.g. Round Table for Responsible Soy, ISCC Europe, US SSAP).
-Equipment and technologies designed or intended for processes that are inherently carbon intensive, primarily driven or powered by fossil fuels.
-Facilities increasing the lifespan of existing products should not require pre-processing to put products back together to their original use.
-Where goods cannot be traced back to source, e.g. mass balance or credits.
-A ∎ SDG 11 Sustainable cities and communities 12 EEEEE Pollution, prevention and cor itrol Emissions management - Activities which contribute to reduction of air pollutant emissions, for example NO ${\rm x}$ and SO ${\rm x}$.
-Projects that are applied in fossil fuel production and/or distribution and/or unabated use (without CCUS).
-13 ### SDG 13 Climate action Carbon Capture and Storage Carbon capture applied to electricity generation (with a life-cycle emissions intensity lower than 100g CO2e/kWh), to industrial facilities, for production of blue hydrogen or for CO2 removal, for example through direct air capture.
-Transport and storage infrastructure for CCUS.25 Facilities where CCUS is only applied to part of the facility, or where the share of emissions captured and permanently stored is below 90%.
-Projects that are applied in fossil fuel production or to use of coal or fossil gas for electricity generation.
-Projects that are applied in fossil fuel production and/or distribution and/or unabated use (without CCUS).
-SDG 13 Climate action
+Sub-theme Exclusions Description of Activities and Criteria SDG Alignment Circular economy adapted products, production technologies and processes and/or certified eco-efficient products Circular economy adapted Production of resource-efficient or low carbon products that are RSB19-certified (in case of bio-based • Equipment and technologies designed or intended for businesses products, production or projects focused on fossil fuel production, distribution or technologies and processes power generation • Manufacture of aluminium through secondary aluminium recycling SDG 11 • Facilities increasing the lifespan of existing products must not Sustainable cities • Facilities which are used to increase the lifespan of existing products (e.g. repair, refurbish, recondition require pre-processing to put products back together to their and communities or predictive maintenance) original use • Sustainable and responsible sourcing of different raw materials and goods from certified sustainable • Where goods cannot be traced back to source, e.g. mass balance CO sources (which may include Round Table for Responsible Soy, ISCC Europe, US SSAP) or credits SDG 12 Responsible consumption and production Pollution, prevention and control Emissions management • Activities which contribute to reduction of air pollutant emissions, for example NO_x and SO_x Projects that are applied in fossil fuel production and/or distribution and/or unabated use (without CCUS) SDG 13 Climate action • Carbon capture applied to electricity generation (with a life-cycle emissions intensity lower than 100g • Facilities where CCUS is only applied to part of the facility, or Carbon Capture and 13 CLINATE ACTION CO2e/kWh), to industrial facilities, for production of blue hydrogen or for CO2 removal, for example where the share of emissions captured and permanently stored is Storage through direct air capture below 90 per cent SDG 13 • Transportation captured CO2 to a designated permanent storage location20.
+Storage infrastructure for • Carbon Capture that is applied in fossil fuel production or to the Climate action captured CO221 use of coal or fossil fuel gas for electricity generation

-24 Roundtable on Sustainable Biomaterials.
+19 Round table on Sustainable Biomaterials.